The Institute of Certified Public Accountants of Kenya is inviting applications for ICPAK Accounting & Finance (ICPAK A & F) Scholarships.

 - Applicant must be from a financially disadvantaged family that is unable to support university education.
 This is assessed through school recommendations, interviews, and, in some cases, visits to their local homes.

 Nationality: Citizens of Kenya are eligible to apply.

 College Admission Requirement

 Entrance Requirement: Applicants must have qualified with a minimum of B+ and above in the 2016 KCSE examinations.

-How to Apply: The ICPAK Scholarship is characterized by transparency and inclusivity.
+How to Apply: The ICPAK award is characterized by transparency and inclusivity.
 Application forms are available from the ICPAK website and from our Secretariat offices.
-Rigorous selection is then conducted by the Scholarship Implementation Committee whose mandate includes the selection of the beneficiaries as well as tracking their academic performance and the general welfare once admitted in the program.
-Upon receipt of applications, the Committee reviews shortlists and interviews to select students to receive the scholarship.
+Rigorous selection is then conducted by the program Implementation Committee whose mandate includes the selection of the beneficiaries as well as tracking their academic performance and the general welfare once admitted in the program.
+Upon receipt of applications, the Committee reviews shortlists and interviews to select students to receive the program.
 All applications must be filed and submitted as required to be considered.
 Applicants are required to submit the following;

 - A duly filled application form